-A study by Texas A&M show that the average American spend 38 hours per year in car queues and according to Reader´s Digest men spend 3 000 hours, or 4 months of their lives, shaving.
+A study by Texas A&M shows that the average American spends 38 hours per year in car queues and according to Reader´s Digest men spend 3 000 hours, or 4 months of their lives, shaving.
 Women spend 17 years!!! of their lives on a diet.

 Imagine that you each morning receive 86 400 dollars with only one condition – to spend it all.
 You can do whatever you want as long as you spend it all.
 Nothing can be saved.
 What you don’t spend is destroyed, wasted on nothing.
 What would you do?

 Spend it of course!

 Every day you wake up you have 86 400 seconds ahead of you.
 86 400 seconds at your disposal to spend however you want.
 You can’t save them and any second you don’t utilize is wasted and gone forever.
 What do you do?
 Do you make the most of them?